I’ve been working on cars since I was a kid; back then, we’d time the changeover just for fun. But cars were a ton easier to work on twenty years ago.

-If your vehicle is a front-drive motor, a garage hoist is a must.
+A garage hoist is a must if your vehicle is a front-drive motor.
 Changing this motor from the ground isn’t practical.

 A rear-drive motor is usually possible to accomplish without a workshop hoist, but crawling under the car repeatedly is both dangerous and extremely tough work.

 You’ll need four axle stands to help support the car and other components as you release fixing bolts.

 This, for most mechanics, is a basic human right; breaking loose frozen bolts and releasing stiff nuts and bolts by hand is hard labor.
 The impact makes it look easy and saves a ton of time.

 The engine hoist will be needed for both front and rear drive engines.
 The hoist will be used to lift the engine free from the transmission and sub-frame.

 The tranny jack is useful for supporting the transmission at engine removal and aligning the engine and tranny on installation.

 While not essential, it is best to torque important bolts such as sub-frame bolts, steering racks, drive bolts, wheels, etc.

 A selection of other tools such as impact screwdrivers, breaker bars, cheater bars, hammers, sockets, wrenches, and screwdriver sets good hand light.

 Your experience with the job at hand will obviously play a huge part in how the job moves along.
 If you haven’t attempted this type of job before, that’s OK.
 You can do it, but you likely won’t complete it on the same day.